Quantifying ACIAR impact

 Independent evaluations of ACIAR projects and programs have consistently found high returns on investment, reflecting the quality of Australian agricultural science and our partnership model, which ensures a high level of engagement with in-country partners, and a high level of adoption of research results.

-To date, ACIAR has assessed the economic returns from 169 research-for-development projects.
+As of February 2022, ACIAR has assessed the economic returns from 200 research-for-development projects.

 High return on investment